-Rob Watso 697 Forest Ridge Cir

-17 Years at this address
+Rob Watso 697 Forest Ridge Cir 17 Years at this address

 - 37-1.
 Truck traffic along Leisure Town Road would continue to be restricted in accordance with City of Vacaville Ordinance No. 1638, which designates Leisure Town Road as a "Limited Truck Route."
 This restricts truck access to local deliveries only. - 37-2.
-Alternative B has been selected as the Preferred Alternative.
+Alternative B has been identified as the Preferred Alternative.
 Please refer to Essay Response 2: Identification of the Preferred Alternative.
 It is anticipated that the improved Jepson Parkway segment along Leisure Town Road will be designed and signed for speeds of 40-45 miles per hour. - 37-3.
-Please see Essay Response 2: Identification of the Preferred Alternative, regarding the selection of Alternative B as the Preferred Alternative.
+Please see Essay Response 2: Identification of the Preferred Alternative, regarding the identification of Alternative B as the Preferred Alternative.

-Alternative B has been selected as the Preferred Alternative.
+Alternative B has been identified as the Preferred Alternative.
 Please refer to Essay Response 2: Identification of the Preferred Alternative.
 The project proposes the slight realignment of Leisure Town Road easterly to establish a linear parkway/buffer area that varies between 35 feet and 55 feet.
 It is not possible to maintain the maximum 55-foot width in all locations because of varying existing right of way and the need to minimize impacts to properties and buildings on the east side of Leisure Town Road.

 37-4.
-As noted in Section 3.14, Noise, of the Draft EIR/EIS and the Final EIR/EIS, Figure 3.14-3 and Table 3.14-9 and in Essay Response 3: Summary of Noise Impact Analysis and Determination of Sounds Walls, a new sound wall is proposed for the area along Leisure Town Road between Elmira Road and Kingswood Avenue to replace the existing wood fence.
-The final design of the sound wall, including possible decorative features, will be determined in coordination with the City of Vacaville and local residents prior to construction.
+As noted in Section 3.14, Noise, of the Draft EIR/EIS and the Final EIS, Figure 3.14-3 and Table 3.14-9 and in Essay Response 3: Summary of Noise Impact Analysis and Determination of Sounds Walls, a new sound wall is proposed for the area along Leisure Town Road between Elmira Road and Kingswood Avenue to replace the existing wood fence.
+The final design of the sound wall, including and local be d letern nined in coordin ation with the City of Vaca ville